Making Attention Mechanisms More Robust and Interpretable with Virtual Adversarial Training: Experiments

-\paragraph{Reproducibility of Rationales.} We compared how the attention weights obtained through our technique agree with human annotation. \citet{deyoung2019eraser} proposed a unified benchmark dataset including movie review, question answering that featured human rationales for decisions, and implementation of the BERT~\cite{devlin2019bert} based model.
-The benchmark comprises seven datasets, all of which include both instance-level labels and corresponding supporting snippets (``rationales'') by human annotators.
-We use the movie review dataset to evaluate the rationale from the model that trained the IMDB dataset.\footnote{Because the movie review dataset from \citet{deyoung2019eraser} and the IMDB dataset~\cite{maas2011learning} were constructed from the same IMDB review service, we assumed them to be of the same nature when conducting our evaluation.}
+We determined how strongly the attention weights that were obtained using our technique agreed with human annotations. \citet{deyoung2019eraser} recently released a unified benchmark dataset including movie reviews, QA, and NLI, which featured human rationales for the decisions.
+They included both instance-level labels and the corresponding supporting snippets (i.e., rationales) from human annotators.
+We used this annotated dataset as an additional evaluation criterion for the movie review task in the IMDB dataset.

-In accordance with \citet{deyoung2019eraser}, we use two classes of metrics appropriate for models that perform discrete, ``hard'' rationale selection and ``soft'' rationale selection.
-For hard rationale selection, we evaluated the models through intersection over union (IOU) and token-level F1 score.
-For soft rationale selection, we used the area under the precision-recall curve (AUPRC), average prevision (AP), and the area under the receiver operating characteristic curve (ROC-AUC).
+In accordance with \citet{deyoung2019eraser}, we used metrics that are appropriate for models that perform hard (discrete) rationale selection and soft (continuous) rationale selection.
+We used the intersection over union (IOU) and token-level F1 score as evaluation criteria for the hard rationale selection, and the area under the precision-recall curve (AUPRC), average precision (AP), and the area under the receiver operating characteristic curve (ROC-AUC) as evaluation criteria for the soft rationale selection, as in~\citet{deyoung2019eraser}.